jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

 (6) For the purposes of this section—
   (a) an exploration permit shall be deemed to be an exploration permit and a prospecting permit; and (b) a mining permit shall be deemed to be a mining permit and an exploration permit and a prospecting permit.
-(7) The Minister may not grant an exploration permit or a mining permit under this section in respect of minerals that are privately owned.
+(7) The Minister may not grant an exploration permit or a mining permit under this section in respect of minerals that are privately owned except in the case of minerals owned by customary marine title groups, as provided for in section 83(2) of the Marine and Coastal Area (Takutai Moana) Act 2011 and subject to section 84 of that Act.

 ### 33 Permit holder to comply with permit and this Act
 (1) Every permit holder shall comply with the conditions of the permit and with this Act.